giuthas/cast/docs/Install_cast.markdown

    - clone the repository with ´git clone https://github.com/giuthas-speech-research-tools/cast/´,
    - or clone your own fork if you have forked CAST.
-3. In the (unpacked) source directory run 'uv tool install .'
-This will install two command line commands: `cast` and `computer-assisted-segmentation-tools`.
+3. In the (unpacked) source directory run `uv tool install .` This will install two command line commands: `cast` and `computer-assisted-segmentation-tools`.
 The name of the installed package is computer-assisted-segmentation-tools.
 4. See `cast --help` for help and `cast [command] --help` for more specific